Tristan Enaruna

-Tristan Enaruna (born 26 June 2001) is a Dutch professional basketball player for the Cleveland Charge of the NBA G League.
-He played college basketball for the Kansas Jayhawks, Iowa State Cyclones and the Cleveland State Vikings.
+Tristan Enaruna (born 26 June 2001) is a Dutch professional basketball player for the Cleveland Cavaliers of the National Basketball Association (NBA), on a two-way contract with the Cleveland Charge of the NBA G League.
+He played college basketball for the Kansas Jayhawks, Iowa State Cyclones, and Cleveland State Vikings.

 Early career

 Born in Almere, Enaruna started playing junior basketball with Almere Pioneers.
 He later played for the youth academy of Apollo Amsterdam.

 In the 2017–18 season, Enaruna made his debut with Apollo Amsterdam in the professional Dutch Basketball League (DBL) at age 16.
 He earned a spot on the roster alongside his brother Iyen.
 On July 10, 2017, Enaruna played his first professional game, playing 7 minutes in a 82–80 win over Rotterdam.
 Over the course of the season, he participated in three games, averaging 12 minutes and 2.7 points per game.

 In the 2018–19 season, Enaruna played with Wasatch Academy in the United States.

 College career

 In May 2019, Enaruna committed to play collegiately for Kansas.

 On 19 April 2021, Enaruna transferred to Iowa State.
-He scored a career-high 23 points on January 1, 2022, in a 77-72 loss to Baylor.
+He scored a career-high 23 points on January 1, 2022, in a 77–72 loss to Baylor.
 In April 2022, Enaruna transferred to Cleveland State.
 He averaged 15.1 points and 6.6 rebounds per game and was named to the First Team All-Horizon League.
 In his final season of eligibility, Enaruna averaged 19.6 points, 6.5 rebounds, 2.7 assists and 1.2 steals per game.